Hyperreality: Consequence

-Role in media
+In culture

-As society has transitioned toward a consumer culture, it is apparent that the combination of the free market economy and the advancements found within media and communication technologies have influenced this development.
-Through the emergence of new media technologies and the ever-growing role of media found within the modern day, a growing link is displayed between the incorporation and effects of hyperreality.
 There is a strong link between media and the impact that the presence of hyperreality has on its viewers.
 This has shown to blur the lines between artificial realities and reality, influencing the day to day experiences of those exposed to it.
 As hyperreality captures the inability to distinguish reality from a simulation of reality, common media outlets such as news, social media platforms, radio and television contribute to this misconception of true reality.
+Descriptions of the impact of hyperreality can be found in popular media.
+They present themselves as becoming blended with reality, which influences the experience of life and truth for its viewers.

-Through Jean Baudrillard's book Simulacra and Simulation, Baudrillard describes hyper reality as a critical theory of postmodernism.
-The negative impacts of hyperreality are found in media and literature.
-They present themselves as becoming blended with reality, which influence the experience of life and truth for its viewers.
-Baudrillard explains these impacts as having a direct effect on younger generations who idolize the heroes, characters or influencers found on these platforms.
-As media is a social institution that shapes and develops its members within society, the exposure to hyperreality found within these platforms present an everlasting effect.
-Baudrillard concludes that exposure to hyperreality over time will lead to confusion and chaos, leading toward the destruction of identity, originality and character.
+Baudrillard, like Roland Barthes before him, explained that these impacts have a direct effect on younger generations who idolize the heroes, characters or influencers found on these platforms.
+As media is a social institution that shapes and develops its members within society, the exposure to hyperreality found within these platforms presents an everlasting effect.
+Baudrillard concludes that exposure to hyperreality over time will lead, from the conservative perspective of the institutions themselves, to confusion and chaos, in turn leading to the destruction of identity, originality and character while ironically still being the mainstay of the institutions.